Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "It was nice, wasn’t it?"

 "Yeah.
-Yeah it was…" Allison sighed. "...sometimes I dream about that house."
+Yeah it was..."
+Allison sighed. "...sometimes I dream about that house."

 "Me too."